-We're a close knit bunch in a small company so things can get pretty personal.Meet the team
+We're a close knit bunch in a small company.
+Get to know a little more about us!Meet the team

-If you'd like to make an enquiry or get in touch about a booking, you can get in touch with our sales team by using the telephone number or email address on this page.
+If you'd like to make an enquiry or get in touch about a booking, you can get in touch with our sales team by using the live chat on our website, the telephone number or email address on this page.

-For any other queries you have with regards to flexiski fill in the form below and we'll make sure the right team gets back to you as soon as possible.
+For any other queries enter everything we need to know below and we'll make sure the right team gets back to you using the contact details provided!

-For our flexiski operated chalets (The Retreat, Amalien Haus and the Little Haus) you can leave your hairdryer at home safe in the knowledge that every room has one.
+For our flexiski operated chalets (Chalet des Cascades, The Loft at 272, Chalet Ophelia, Chalet Amalien Haus and Chalet Little Haus) you can leave your hairdryer at home safe in the knowledge that every room has one, unless of course you love your all singing, all dancing, super powerful one, in which case, bring it.
 For hotels you will have to check the ‘in room amenities’ on the hotel pages on our website, most hotels will have hairdryers but it’s always worth double checking, give us a ring if you’re still unsure.

 Megeve is always great for beginners, plenty of gentle slopes and a fantastic town so it’s not just about the skiing.
 Courchevel is also a safe bet.
 Trysil in Norway offers fantastic skiing for beginners and a great ski school, learn to ski in the home of skiing!
-Or if you like the look of Austria then Obergurgl and Lech are nice choices.
+Or if you like the look of Austria then Obergurgl is also a great choice.

 We know and love Europe but sometimes you just fancy something different.
 I like to think of it as comparing a beach holiday in Spain to one in Barbados; essentially they're similar but there’s definitely big differences.

 North America tends to be a little quieter on the après front than Europe but also quieter on the slopes with wide open bowls and incredible tree skiing along with more snow and lighter snow making for some incredible skiing.
 And they’re catching up on the après front – it’s just, well, a little different.